DongTran2003/SQL_Project_Job_Analysi/README.md

 ![relational schema of the dataset](Assets/relational_schema.png) *The relational schema of the dataset*

- First, we need to see total number of job postings in the USA
+ First, we need to see the total number of job postings in the USA
 ```SQL
 SELECT
     COUNT(*) AS number_of_post